KushalkumarUmesh/Dj_eCommerceProject/README.md

 # Dj_eCommerceProject
-This is an eCommerce Django project created with the referenceo of Youtube contents
+This is an eCommerce Django project created by referring Youtube contents